aristanetworks/avd/ansible_collections/arista/avd/docs/input-variable-validation-BETA.md

 `bgp_as: 65001` to `bgp_as: "65001"`.

 Type conversion is also used for introducing changes to the data models without affecting existing deployments.
-For example, data models using "Dictionaries with wildcard keys" will be changed to lists.
+For example, in AVD 4.0, the data models using "Dictionaries with wildcard keys" will be changed to lists.
 Ex. the old data model:

 ```yaml